- Fortnite servers are currently online and functioning.

 Is Fortnite Down at the Moment?

-Fortnite Chapter 7 Season 1 has had four major updates with the release of update 39.20, with the last update, patch 39.11, releasing on December 18, 2026.
-Here is what the future update schedule for Chapter 7 Season 1 looks like, according to the Fortnite 2026 Roadmap:
+Fortnite Chapter 7 Season 2 is expected to have at least 5 major updates throughout its life cycle.
+Here is what the future update schedule for Chapter 7 looks like, according to the Fortnite 2026 Roadmap:

 When Epic Games takes Fortnite servers offline, it is usually for content and maintenance updates, with the developers using this time to add new content to the game and fix any issues.